front-end-foundations/session1/readme.md

 Toggle the device button in the developer tools.

-Add the device meta tag:
+Add the device meta tag to the head of the HTML:

 ```html
 <meta name="viewport" content="width=device-width, initial-scale=1.0" />